openconfig/grpctunnel/doc/grpctunnel_design.md

 The tunnel proto defines a gRPC service, `Tunnel`, which defines two rpc
 methods:

-1. a `register` method which allows the tunnel server to request new tunnel streams from the client using [RegisterOp messages](#registerop-message-fields), and
+1. a `Register` method which allows the tunnel server to request new tunnel streams from the tunnel client using [RegisterOp messages](#registerop-message-fields), and
-2. a `tunnel` method, which is used to create new tunnel streams.
+2. a `Tunnel` method, which is used to create new tunnel streams.
 These streams forward the data from TCP streams over a bi-directional gRPC stream of [data messages](#data-message-fields).